BodenmillerGroup/steinbock/docs/cli/measurement.md

 # Measurement

-In this step, cell-level data will be extracted from segmented images.
+In this step, object-level (e.g., single-cell) data will be extracted from segmented images.

 Various types of data can be extracted, each of which is described in the following.

-## Single-cell data
+## Object data

-To extract mean cell intensities per channel (`cell_intensities`):
+To extract mean object intensities per channel (`intensities`):

-    steinbock measure cells intensities
+    steinbock measure objects intensities

-To extract default spatial cell properties ("region properties", `cell_regionprops`):
+To extract default spatial object properties ("region properties", `regionprops`):

-    steinbock measure cells regionprops
+    steinbock measure objects regionprops

-The above commands will create cell tables in CSV format (see [file types](../specs/file-types.md#single-cell-data), one file per image).
+The above commands will create object data tables in CSV format (see [file types](../specs/file-types.md#object-data), one file per image).
 The default destination directory paths are mentioned in brackets above.

-To collect all cell data from all images into a single file:
+To collect all object data from all images into a single file:

-    steinbock measure collect cell_intensities cell_regionprops
+    steinbock measure collect intensities regionprops

-This will create a single cell table in CSV format with the first (additional) column indicating the source image (see [file types](../specs/file-types.md#single-cell-data)).
-The default destination file is `cells.csv`.
-The arguments to the `collect` command are the directories from where to collect the cell data.
+This will create a single object data table in CSV format with the first column indicating the source image (see [file types](../specs/file-types.md#object-data)).
+The default destination file is `objects.csv`.
+The arguments to the `collect` command are the directories from where to collect the object data.

-## Cell-cell distances
+## Object distances

-To measure the pairwise Euclidean distances between cell centroids:
+To measure the pairwise Euclidean distances between object centroids:

-    steinbock measure dists centroid
+    steinbock measure distances centroid

-To measure the pairwise Euclidean distances between cell borders:
+To measure the pairwise Euclidean distances between object borders:

-    steinbock measure dists border
+    steinbock measure distances border

-The above commands will create symmetric cell pixel distance matrices in CSV format (see [file types](../specs/file-types.md#cell-cell-distances), one file per image).
-The default destination directory is `cell_distances`.
+The above commands will create symmetric object pixel distance matrices in CSV format (see [file types](../specs/file-types.md#object-distances), one file per image).
+The default destination directory is `distances`.

 !!! danger "Computational complexity"
-    For `n` cells, the operations in this section require the computation and storage of `n choose 2` distances.
+    For `n` objects, the operations in this section require the computation and storage of `n choose 2` distances.

     In particular, computing the pairwise Euclidean distances between cell borders is computationally expensive.

-## Spatial cell graphs
+## Spatial object graphs

 !!! note "Distance requirements"
-    The commands in this section require cell-cell distances to be pre-computed (see previous section).
+    The commands in this section require object distances to be pre-computed (see previous section).

-To construct spatial cell graphs by thresholding on cell-cell distances (undirected):
+To construct spatial object graphs by thresholding on object distances (undirected):

     steinbock measure graphs dist --thres 4

-To construct spatial k-nearest neighbor (kNN) cell graphs (directed):
+To construct spatial k-nearest neighbor (kNN) object graphs (directed):

     steinbock measure graphs knn --k 5

-The above commands will create directed edge lists in CSV format (see [file types](../specs/file-types.md#spatial-cell-graphs), one file per image).
-The default destination directory is `cell_graphs`.
+The above commands will create directed edge lists in CSV format (see [file types](../specs/file-types.md#spatial-object-graphs), one file per image).
+The default destination directory is `graphs`.

 ## CellProfiler (legacy)